-GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2026 1.
-Operate system as safely as possible and comply with all State Ongoing Comply with PSC regulations and Federal regulations. and complete inspections as required Expand system into unserviced areas.
+GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2026 • Operate system and Federal regulations n as safely as possible and comply with all State ations.
+Ongoing Comply with PSC regulations and complete inspections as required 2.
+Expand system into unserviced areas.
 Ongoing Expand into unserved areas to acquire new gas customers 3.
-Expand and en hance customer incentive programs to encourage Ongoing Continue to expand incentive the use of Natural Gas. program to encourage natural gas usage 4.
-Design improve ements to Tap Station to increase natural gas Project has been moved to Work on design improvements volume to keep up with future growth.
-2027 budget to the existing tap station
+Expand and en the use of Natural hance customer incentive programs to encourage Gas.
+Ongoing Continue to expand incentive program to encourage natural gas usage ments to Tap Station to increase natural gas with future growth.
+Project has been moved to 2027 budget Work on design improvements to the existing tap station